knative/serving/community/REVIEWING.md

-# Reviewing and Merging Pull Requests for Istio
+# Reviewing and Merging Pull Requests for Elafros

 As a community we believe in the value of code reviews for all contributions.
 Code reviews increase both the quality and readability of our code base, which in turn produces high quality software.

-This document provides guidelines for how the project's maintainers review issues and merge pull requests (PRs).
+This document provides guidelines for how the project's [Members](ROLES.md#member) review issues and merge pull requests (PRs).

 - [Pull requests welcome](#pull-requests-welcome)